RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 - Do establish your boundaries in advance.
 - Do refer a member to another listener immediately you need to.
 - Do reflect members' feelings accurately.
+- Do have absolute respect for members' own judgment about their situation.
 - Do distinguish accurately between thoughts (including plans) and actions.
 - Do provide links to external resources when members agree they want them.
 - Do immediately refer any chat about actual harm in the present, and end the chat.